nfdi4plants/Quickstart/quickstart_arc.md

     application ](media/image4.png)
     ![](media/image5.png)

+## Adding metadata

-### Adding an ISA investigation
+### ISA investigation

-1. Add the ISA investigation sheet, allowing you to record administrative metadata of your project, with the command `arc i create`.
-This will open a text editor, where you need to enter an identifier, e.g. “20220302\_QuickStart” and a title for your investigation sheet.
-Close the editor window and save the input.
+The ISA investigation workbook allows you to record administrative metadata of your project.
+The command `arc i create -i <your_investigation_identifier>` adds the isa.investigation.xlsx workbook including an identifier to your ARC.

+    ```bash
+    arc i create -i “quickStart_investigation”
+    ```

 ### Adding ISA studies and assays

-1. The isa.assay.xlsx workbook enables you to annotate your experimental data.
-To add the isa.assay.xlsx, use the command `arc a add`.
+The ISA study and ISA assay workbooks allow you to annotate your experimental data.

+#### ISA study

+#### ISA assay

+Use the command `arc a add -a ` to add the isa.study.xlsx and isa.assay.xlsx.
 Again, a text editor will open.
+Here you need to enter an
+    identifier for your ISA study, e.g. “QuickStartStudy”, and an identifier for your ISA assay, e.g. “QuickStartAssay”.

+    After you
-Here you need to enter an identifier for your ISA study, e.g. “QuickStartStudy”, and an identifier for your ISA assay, e.g. “QuickStartAssay”.
-After you closed and saved the input, the ARC Commander will add subdirectories to the *studies* and *assays* folder.
+    closed and saved the input, the ARC Commander will add subdirectories to the *studies* and *assays* folder.
 Your ARC should look similar to this now: ![](media/image6.png)